anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 The host profile and capabilities include:
 1. **Number of CPU sockets**: is the number of CPUs installed on the physical server.
-1. **Number of CPU cores**: is the number of cores on each of the CPUs of the physical server.
+1. **Number of cores per CPU**: is the number of cores on each of the CPUs of the physical server.
 1. **RAM (GB)**: is the amount of RAM installed on the physical server.
 1. **Local Disk Capacity**: is the number of local disks and the capacity of the disks installed on the physical server.
 1. **SMT (Simultaneous Multithreading)**: Enabled on all physical servers.
 Gets multiple threads per physical core.
 Always ON.
 Configured in the host.